aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/failover/index.md

 ## 7. Cleanup lab resources

 By running this lab, you have created additional AWS resources.
-We recommend you run the commands below to remove these resources once you are done with this labs, to ensure you do not incur any unwanted charges for using these services.
+We recommend you run the commands below to remove these resources once you have completed this lab, to ensure you do not incur any unwanted charges for using these services.

 ```shell
 aws rds remove-source-identifier-from-subscription \